|

 Use a gentle brush to brush your hair each night before bed.
 Use the brush to massage your scalp, and then brush through to the end of your hair.

-This helps to massage and cleanse your scalp and increase blood flow and helps to distribute your scalp’s natural oils from the scalp down to the ends of your hair.
+This helps to massage and cleanse your scalp, increase blood flow, and distribute your scalp’s natural oils from the scalp down to the ends of your hair.

 2. Massage Your Head

 Either use a brush or your fingertips to massage your head before bed.
-This increases blood flow and stimulates hair growth as well.
+This increases blood flow and stimulates hair growth.

-A simple massage can help increase the health of your hair, and it can also help sooth and calm you before bed as well.
+A simple massage can help increase the health of your hair, and it can also help soothe and calm you before bed.

 3. Use Hair Oil